It’s easy to get stuck in a rut with breakfast. And if you’re trying to start your day in the healthiest way possible, your options can feel limited.

 All it takes is a bit of planning and a few extra minutes in the morning.
 Think of it as a gift to your body to kick-start it with all the goodness you need to get the most out of your day.

 Take a look at our fifteen nutritious ideas below, then browse our collection of healthy breakfast recipes for more inspiration.

 1. Avocado on toast

 Instagrams favourite breakfast, vibrant, creamy avocado is a nutritious, filling way to start the day.
 An excellent source of monounsaturated fat and vitamin E, it has more soluble fibre than other fruit and provides a range of minerals from iron and potassium to folate.
-Watch our video on how to prepare, stone and skin an avocado, then read our guide for more on the health benefits of avocados.
+Read our guide for more on the health benefits of avocados.

 Turbocharge your avocado on toast with our easy ideas: